ubffm/arcapi/README.rst

 Each client request shall contain an array of records for which the titles will be converted.

+    Note:
-    Note: at the moment, there is an SSL issue affecting some clients (``curl``, for example) which causes the client not to recognize the certificate.
+      At the moment, there is an SSL issue affecting some clients (``curl``, for example) which causes the client not to recognize the certificate.
 We are working to resolve this issue, but for now it is recommended to disable SSL validation if this problem affects